What is a Cap Table?

 - Why cap table management is important

-- When companies should begin managing their cap tables
+- Cap table planning (including when companies should begin managing their cap tables)

 - A good operating cadence for various cap table management tasks

 - Some helpful tips for improving your cap table management